 I am here to offer guidance and suggestions based on my education and experience while helping you to better understand your circumstance and how you would like to proceed.
 We typically do this through an hour consultation where I will seek to understand your unique situation more thoroughly and provide education.
 This will be followed-up with a more detailed educational outline of suggestions emailed to you that expand on our session.

-An initial intake + consultation with an herbal plan of action is $75.
-A follow-up meeting to discuss how things are going and revise the plan with new suggestions is $55.
+An initial intake + consultation with a detailed herbal, dietary, supplement, and lifestyle protocol is $95 (includes 2 oz of tea).
+Follow-up meetings to discuss how things are going and revise the plan with new suggestions are $75.
+Packages are available.

 -Premenstrual syndrome (PMS) including anxiety, anger, sadness, mood swings, fatigue, etc.

 -Menstrual cycle balancing, menstrual cycle awareness

 -New parenthood transitional concerns/feelings.
 Postpartum blues.